slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Men experience many passions in a lifetime.
 One passion drives away the one before it."
 -- Paul Newman [1925]*

+> *"You must love in such a way that the person you love feels free."
+-- Thich Nhat Hanh [1926]*

 > *"That’s what careless words do.
 They make people love you a little less."
 -- Arundhati Roy [1961]*